Saffron Revolution: Internet control

 The government attempted to block all websites and services that could carry news or information about Myanmar, barring access to web-based email.
 However protesters were able to access the Internet anyway and as a result the protests received a never before seen level of international news coverage.
 Bloggers in Yangon succeeded in circumventing the censors, posting pictures and videos on blogs almost as soon as the protests began.
 Many of these images were picked up by mainstream news organisations, because bloggers had managed to capture images that no one else was able to get.
 When Aung San Suu Kyi stepped outside her home in Yangon to greet marching monks and supporters on Saturday, the only pictures of the landmark moment were posted on blogs.
 Mizzima News, an India-based news group run by exiled dissidents, picked up one of the photos of Aung San Suu Kyi and said more than 50,000 people accessed their website that day.

 Some Burmese internet users are trying to use internet forums to obtain outside information uncontrolled by the government about their situation.
 On 28 September it was reported that the government had blocked all access to the Internet.
 The official explanation is that maintenance is being carried out but Sky News reports that all Internet cafés have also been closed.

 By at least midnight local time on 6 October, internet access had been restored to Yangon.
 Sources in Burma said on 6 October that the internet seems to be working from 22:00 to 05:00 local time.

 International reactions

-While most countries expressed support for protests and urged the Junta to implement far-reaching reforms, some key countries, such as the People's Republic of China and India maintained commitment to the notion of noninterference and even showed tacit support to the regime.
+While many countries expressed support for protests and urged the Junta to implement far-reaching reforms, some key countries, such as the People's Republic of China and India, maintained commitment to the notion of noninterference.